callstack/.github/CONTRIBUTING.md

 ### Linting and tests

-We use `eslint` with `prettier` for linting and formatting the code, and `jest` for testing.
+We type our code with Flow or TypeScript, use ESLint with Prettier for linting and formatting the code, and Jest for testing.
 Our pre-commit hooks verify that the linter and tests pass when commiting.
 You can also run the following commands manually:

 - `yarn typecheck`: run type checks.
 - `yarn lint`: lint files with eslint and prettier.